Assessing the US Treasury’s bail out plan

 Furthermore, all information disclosed or reported to Treasury by recipients of capital assistance will be posted on www.financialstability.gov – the government's dedicated website on the issue – because taxpayers have the right to know whether these programmes are succeeding in creating and preserving lending and financial stability.

 The plan also aims to put strict limits on the “bonus culture” that is seen by many as being at the root of the crisis.
 The government says that limiting common dividends, stock repurchases and acquisitions provides assurance to taxpayers that all of the capital invested by the government under the Financial Stability Trust will go to improving banks' capital bases and promoting lending.
 All banks that receive new capital assistance will be restricted from paying quarterly common dividend payments in excess of $0.01 until the government investment is repaid.
-That presumption will be the same for firms that receive generally available capital unless the Treasury Department and their primary regulator approve more based on their assessment that it is consistent with reaching their capital objectives.
+That presumption will be the same for firms that receive generally available capital unless the Treasury Department and their primary regulator approve more based on their assessment that it is consistent with reaching their capital planning objectives.

 Shackled assets